PROFILE

 offshore oil development projects with

-the emerging investment opportunities in
+investment opportunities in Azerbaijan in other

 The United States is committed to aiding